ht-l1/WeatherNow/README.md

 ## Project Timeline

+Milestone 2: Implementations and Design (Completed by October 28th)
+- Redesigned the home page
+- Added the light dark theme toggle
+- Added fun facts section

-Milestone 1: Framework Setup and Basic Data Fetching (Completed by October 4th)
+Milestone 1: Framework Setup and API Fetching (Completed by October 4th)
 - Set up the basic framework for the weather app
 - Implemented functionality to fetch temperature and wind speed data from the API

-Milestone 2: Additional Data Integration (To be completed by October 9th)
-- Extend the app's functionality to fetch and display additional data from the API